StylistMercurial1130/CryptoFrypto/README.md

 # CryptoFrypto
-A crypto trading platform written in java
+A crypto trading platform written in Java

-TODO
+## TODO

-- **Stage 1 : Kafka consumers**
+- **Stage 1: Kafka consumers**
-    [] kafka producer to subscribe and put coin base web socket api results [] kafka consumer to consume from kafka where each topic is going to be a single coin
+    - [ ] Kafka producer to subscribe and put Coinbase WebSocket API results
+    - [ ] Kafka consumer to consume from Kafka where each topic is going to be a single coin